 Although individuals cannot normally serve as trustees for Individual Retirement Accounts (IRA), trusts can still provide you with some control of the assets beyond an IRA owner’s lifetime and should be used as part of estate planning strategies.
 A trust can serve as the beneficiary and its trustee would have access to them upon his or her passing away – thus adding another level of control over assets beyond what can be controlled directly through individual account ownership.
 This strategy could prove integral for effective estate planning strategies.

 Trusts that are named as beneficiaries for an Individual Retirement Account (IRA) essentially take over as successor beneficiaries when an IRA owner dies and transfers his or her IRA assets into it for management under its terms by an appointed trustee.

-It is important to keep in mind when creating the trust beneficiary rules is the complexity of their rules so that you can avoid negative tax consequences.
-A valid trust must comply with laws of the state, irrevocable in the event of death, and be governed by identified beneficiaries.
-Additional documentation will need to be presented as required to the IRA custodian.
+It is important to keep in mind when establishing trust beneficiary rules is their complexity, so that you can avoid negative tax consequences.
+The trust should be compliant with the law of the state, be irrevocable after death, and include distinct beneficiaries.
+Further evidence must be submitted as necessary to the IRA custodian.

 An IRA trustee plays an invaluable role, managing and overseeing your savings to meet IRS guidelines while fulfilling your long-term financial plan.
 They play a critical part in making sure they flourish according to plan – their selection can have significant bearing on its success!
 Choosing wisely when picking an IRA trustee could have profound ramifications on its outcome and success of long-term financial planning strategies.